tymitchell21/social-media-queries/README.md

     - a user_id that **references** a user by id (integer)

 #### Step 3: ./queries/03_insert_user.sql
-This script is responsible for inserting some users into the database.
+This script is responsible for inserting an admin user into the database.
 It
 should:
 - insert user with:
     - a username of 'admin'
     - a bio of 'I am just a lonely administrator.'

-Hint: You can insert both users with one INSERT query.

 #### Step 4: ./queries/04_insert_posts.sql
 This script is responsible for inserting some posts into the database.
 It